joolstorrentecalo/gitlab-foss/doc/user/application_security/api_fuzzing/configuration/customizing_analyzer_settings.md

 You have to set the environment variable `FUZZAPI_OVERRIDES_CMD` to the program or script you would like to execute.
 The provided command creates the overrides JSON file as defined previously.

 You might want to install other scripting runtimes like NodeJS or Ruby, or maybe you need to install a dependency for your overrides command.
-In this case, you should set the `FUZZAPI_PRE_SCRIPT` to the file path of a script that provides those prerequisites.
+In this case, we recommend setting the `FUZZAPI_PRE_SCRIPT` to the file path of a script which provides those prerequisites.
 The script provided by `FUZZAPI_PRE_SCRIPT` is executed once, before the analyzer starts.

-NOTE:
-When performing actions that require elevated permissions, make use of the `sudo` command.
-For example, `sudo apk add nodejs`.

 See the [Alpine Linux package management](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management) page for information about installing Alpine Linux packages.